Chicken Marinade

-three marinated grilled chicken breasts on a plate with lemon slices and parsley
+Three grilled chicken breasts seasoned with chicken marinade on a plate with parsley and lemon garnish.

 Chicken Marinade Ingredients

-• Olive Oil: Olive oil is a key ingredient because it helps to transfer the flavors from the other marinade ingredients to the meat.
-The olive oil also helps to prevent the meat from sticking to the grill or baking pan.
+• Olive Oil: Olive oil helps to transfer the flavors of the marinade to the meat.
+It also helps to prevent the meat from sticking to the grill or baking pan.

-• Soy Sauce: Soy sauce brings lots of flavor.
-I use a low sodium soy sauce.
+• Soy Sauce: Soy sauce brings savory, umami flavor.
+I use a low sodium soy sauce to make sure the chicken doesn’t turn out too salty.

 • Brown Sugar: Adds a touch of sweetness.
 You can replace the brown sugar with honey or omit the sweetener entirely if you prefer a no sugar marinade.